EmilioBlacksmith/DevBLogs/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to DevBLogs
 ---

-This is a blank Quartz installation.
+Welcome to my personal blog and digital garden.
+This is where I share my thoughts, learnings, and insights on software development.

-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Start exploring or check back soon for new content.